jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Start Jamulus

-With JACK running and configured, start Jamulus from your desktop launcher (or from the command line, execute the command `jamulus`).
+With JACK running and configured, launch Jamulus.

 If you get problems with sound breaking up (in particular XRUN errors reported by JACK/QjackCtl) try setting bigger values (e.g. 256 frames or 3 periods).
 Lower ones (e.g. 64 frames) could bring better performance but maybe more sound problems.
 See the [troubleshooting page](Client-Troubleshooting) otherwise.